With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreWescare Professional Services Oakmont Home is a mental health treatment clinic in Guilford County, North Carolina, located at 2204 Oakmont Court, 27407 zip code.
+Learn MoreWescare Professional Services Oakmont Home is a mental health facility in Guilford County, NC, located at 2204 Oakmont Court, 27407.
 Wescare Professional Services Oakmont Home provides residential treatment.
-Wescare Professional Services Oakmont Home provides behavior modification and psychotropic medication to children / adolescents.
+Wescare Professional Services Oakmont Home provides psychotropic medication and behavior modification to children / adolescents.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.